mheffner/awsam/README.md

        staging [Staging account]
     => dev [Librato Development] [1 key: >my-key-name]

+You can also define a default key for each account that will automatically be selected when the account is chosen.
+Just use the `--default` option when selecting a key to set a default key.
+Picking a default will place an asterisk next to the key name in the `aem list` output.

+    $ aem key use --default my-key-name

 ## `assh` utility: SSH by instance ID

 Instance IDs will be looked up using the current account details.
 If